Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 This experiment is so large that we are spending more money on it than any other thing in all of human history.

-We're also doing this as fast as possible.
-The leading AI companies are warning governments that they will have sci-fi-level AGI — a country of geniuses in a datacenter — within three years.
+We're also running this experiment as fast as possible.
+The leading AI companies are warning governments that they will have sci-fi-level AGI — a country of geniuses in a datacenter — in a few years.

 We are trying to build the ultimate tool to make the numbers go up — like revenue, GDP, and military power.